DataSF/publishing-toolkit/0_publishing_process_overview/README.md

 ### The importance of unique inventory IDs

-One of the principle decisions we made at the beginning of our inventory process was to assign a unique identifier to every record.
+One of the principal decisions we made at the beginning of our inventory process was to assign a unique identifier to every record.

 This ID is not tied to a particular vendor so it can float over all of our processes and systems.
 It consists of a 3 letter department code and a 4 digit number.